NASA-PDS/naif-pds4-bundler/docs/source/02_installation_and_setup.rst

 in addition there might be a single archive release.
 See the LADEE configuration
 file: ``npb/tests/config/ladee.xml``.

-In any which way, and as mentioned before, genearating the configuration file will be a one time effort, for which the NAIF NPB developer can assist you.
+In any which way, and as mentioned before, generating the configuration file will be a one time effort, for which the NAIF NPB developer can assist you.
 After the configuration file has been setup for the first release, later updates will most probably be limited to: